storageos/tutorials/provisioning-storage/001-hosts-and-nodes.md

 Use `docker ps`{{execute}} to check that the StorageOS container is running on all three nodes.

 On start-up, StorageOS nodes communicate with each other to discover the overall status of the cluster and establish consensus.
-List the nodes in this cluster:
+Check out the nodes in this cluster:

 `storageos node ls --format "table {{.Name}}\t{{.Address}}\t{{.Capacity}}"`{{execute}}